refraction-ray/iastu-hpc2-manual/users/softwares/python.md

 * preinstalled gpu tensorflow

+*tf-gpu cannot be imported on cpu only machines though sharing the same python namespace*

 If you want to use tensorflow-gpu in python, just add `/home/ubuntu/spack/opt/spack/linux-ubuntu18.04-x86_64/gcc-7.4.0/python-3.6.5-63x2grpokc4ax6mgyfilhyjnm5ersc3w/lib/python3.6/site-packages` this path into `sys.path`.
 And this path is auto included for default python base enviroment provided by intel.
 Also remember spack loading cuda and cudnn for gpu tf to work.

 It is worth noting that this tensorflow is not compatible with CPU-only machines.
 To try tf on cpu-only machines, you can create your own conda env, and `conda install tensorflow`.

 * GPU memory allocate

+*tf may eat up all your GPU memory*

 It is highly recommended that you add the following lines before you import tensorflow with gpu backend, unless you know exactly what you are attempting (without this line you will eat up all GPU memories).